12th Peacekeeping Brigade (Armenia): Participation in the Armenian Revolution

+Eagle Partner 2023

+In 2023, starting in September 11 and ending in September 20, the Armenian 12th Peacekeeping Brigade and U.S. forces have held a joint military exercise, which focused on strengthening the alliance between the 2 nations, but the main goal was the preparation of the brigade for future peacekeeping operations.

+Eagle Partner 2024

+Colonel Arsen Mangasaryan, commander of the 12th Peacekeeping Brigade said that Eagle Partner 2024 is likely to happen.

 Deployments

+The 12th Peacekeeping Brigade has collaborated in several international peacekeeping missions with the West and CSTO.
+They deployed peacekeepers in Kosovo, Iraq, Afghanistan, Lebanon, Syria and Kazakhstan.

+Kosovo

-The Armenian army has collaborated in several international missions with the West.
-The first peacekeeping mission of the unit was in Kosovo, carried out as part of the Greek contingent in the town of Ferizaj.
-On February 12, 2004, Armenia deployed a platoon-sized unit (three squads) to Kosovo as a part of the mission.
-It was headquartered in Camp "REGAS FEREOS" as a part of the Multi-National Task Force East and is tasked with maintaining vehicle check points, providing security for the base but also serves as a quick reaction force and crowd and riot control.
-In 2008, the KFOR unit was expanded, adding a second platoon plus company staff (bringing Armenia's contingent to about 85 personnel).
-It left Kosovo in 2011 only to return in 2012, with its new garrison being stationed at a base of United States Army Europe.
+On February 12, 2004, Armenia deployed a contingent of 34 Armenian peacekeepers to Kosovo to carry out a peacekeeping mission as part of a Greek unit in the town of Ferizaj.
+The contingent was headquartered in Camp "REGAS FEREOS" as a part of the Multi-National Task Force East and was tasked with maintaining vehicle check points, providing security for the base but also served as a quick reaction force and crowd and riot control.
+In 2008, 70 peacekeepers were sent to replace the contingent of 34 peacekeepers.
+The peacekeepers left Kosovo in 2011 only to return in 2012, with its new garrison being stationed at a base of United States Army Europe.

-Other deployments

 Iraq

-In January 2005, having received the consent of the National Assembly of Armenia, a group of 45 peacekeepers went to Iraq together with a Polish Army unit.
-The contingent consisted of sappers, engineers and doctors as part of the Multi-National Force – Iraq.
+In January 2005, 45 peacekeepers, together with a Polish unit were deployed in Iraq as part of the Multi-National Force – Iraq.
+They mainly participated in demining, cargo transportation and medical support activities.
 On November 10, 2006, Senior Lieutenant Georgy Nalbandyan was injured in a mine explosion in Iraq but survived after being transported for surgery to a hospital in Landstuhl, Germany, near Ramstein Air Base.
-On October 6, 2008, due to improving security conditions, the contingent's tour of duty came to an end.
+The contingent of 45 peacekeepers of the Armenian Armed Forces were withdrawn from Iraq in November 2009.

 Afghanistan

 In July 2009, the Defense Minister of Armenia, Seyran Ohanyan, announced that Armenia would send a force from the brigade to participate with the International Security Assistance Force (ISAF) in the War in Afghanistan by the end of the year.
 He did not mention how large the force would be but did note that it probably would include munitions experts and communications officers.
 A MOD spokesmen also stated that the force would include medical specialists and translators as well.
 Ohanyan added that Armenian officers who served in the Soviet military during the Soviet–Afghan War also expressed the desire to return there as members of the new force.
 In November 2009, a NATO official affirmed that an Armenian contingent numbering 30 troops will join the ISAF sometime in early 2010.
 That number was revised to 40 in early December, when the Armenian parliament overwhelmingly voted in approval of the contingent's deployment.
 The servicemen arrived in Afghanistan in February 2010, where they carried out a mission jointly with the German Bundeswehr, being tasked to defend the regional airport in Kunduz.
 They also served in Kabul and Mazar-e-Sharif.
-There are currently 126 servicemen in Afghanistan.
+There were 126 servicemen in Afghanistan in 2012.